 The ACRA created these regulations to protect corporate services providers from unknowingly engaging in illegal activities; most specifically, money laundering and terrorism financing.
-In addition to the new regulations, the ACRA established guidelines for CSPs in Singapore.
-These guidelines include internal policies designed to monitor risks associated with registering new companies and to mitigate those risks.
+In addition to the new rules, the ACRA established guidelines for CSPs in Singapore.
+These guidelines include internal policies designed to monitor risks associated with registering new companies with reducing those risks.

-Any company that wishes to either register a new business or simply provide corporate services for a business must comply with these regulations.
-On the same token, any entity looking to register (incorporate) or hire corporate services must also comply.
-Firms that fail to follow the guidelines will likely be disbarred by the ACRA.
+Any company that wishes to either register a new business or provide corporate services for a business must comply with these regulations.
+On the same token, any entity looking to register (incorporate) or to hire corporate services must also comply.
+The ACRA will likely disbar firms that fail to follow the guidelines.
 However, those firms could also face additional penalties.

 Know Your Customer

 Singapore is one of the best places in the world to do business.
 Service providers register thousands of companies in the small but powerful city-state.
-However, a number of companies took advantage of the rich economy by laundering money.
-As a result, the ACRA created the enhanced regulatory framework, explained above, in order to prevent these activities.
+However, several companies took advantage of the prosperous economy by laundering money.
+As a result, the ACRA created the enhanced regulatory framework, explained above, to prevent these activities.
 Entrepreneurs today must obtain KYC (Know-Your-Customer) as an extra precaution to safeguard money laundering attempts.